 Hartford is a somewhat small town located in the state of Vermont.
 With a population of 9,779 people and three constituent neighborhoods, Hartford is the ninth largest community in Vermont.

 The people who call Hartford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartford residents report their race to be White, followed by Asian.
-Important ancestries of people in Hartford include Irish, German, French , and Italian.
+Important ancestries of people in Hartford include English, German, French , and Italian.

 The most common language spoken in Hartford is English.
 Other important languages spoken here include German and Chinese.